kmanuel/CodingBoyScout/README.md

 # CodingBoyScout

-#About
+## About
-The Boy Scout Rule can be summarized as: Leave your code better than you found it.
+>Leave your code better than you found it.
 Boy Scouts have a rule regarding camping, that they should leave the campground cleaner than they found it.

 This repository contains a pre-commit hook that utilizes checkstyle to determine the amount of added/removed warnings in a commit.